 - The networks available to engage the public in the process.

 A review of existing plans can uncover guiding principles, goals, objectives and issues identified in past planning efforts.
 These values and goals found in past planning efforts will help inform the development of guiding principles in Step 2.
-Additionally, as part of Step 4 an analysis of existing plans using both GreenSTEP and a sketch planning tool will be conducted.
-This may also reveal local and regional planning issues that could be also analyzed as part of a scenario planning process.
+Additionally, as part of Step 4 an analysis of existing plans may reveal local and regional planning issues that could be also analyzed as part of a scenario planning process.

 Define the Planning Area

 Determining the geography of the planning area defines both the likely participants in the process and sets parameters for data collection and analysis.
-The minimum planning area should be based on 2010 MPO boundaries, which were used in establishing the GHG reduction targets for each of the six Oregon MPO regions.
 The planning area for a scenario process can cover a larger geographic area – beyond city or metropolitan boundaries - often encompassing the travel-shed area – in order to address regional issues or to coordinate planning among a number of different jurisdictions.

 Determine an Organizational Structure

-A successful scenario planning process relies on building and maintaining a partnership from the outset.
 The various agencies, interest groups, the general public, and even any consultants who might be involved, will need to come together at the beginning of the process to identify and collaborate for a common purpose.
-There will no doubt be times where compromise is required.
-The process must be transparent and inclusive to ensure that the partners will trust the process and support the outcomes.
-Developing the partnership can feel like a daunting task and may take up significant time in the beginning of the project.
-However, this partnership needs to be in place for the metropolitan area to commit to a scenario planning process, and to reap the rewards of implementation.
-After making the collective decision to initiate a scenario planning process many different organizing structures can be employed.
+This partnership needs to be in place for the metropolitan area to commit to a scenario planning process, and to reap the rewards of implementation.

 Councils of governments (COGs), which may also be their region’s designated MPO, can be useful for bringing local elected officials into the scenario planning process, and for coordinating later implementation efforts.
-Additionally, COGs also have the skills and procedures to accept and expend public funds.
-In any case, the use of an Intergovernmental Agreement (IGA) is likely to be a useful tool.
+COGs also have the skills and procedures to accept and expend public funds.

 Forming a New Consortium